beginner1729/google-input-tools-api/Readme.md

 ### Command to Run

->python run_batchwise.py --input eng_to_bengali.txt --output in_bengali.txt --batch_size 100 --itc bn-t-i0-und
+>python run_batchwise.py --input eng_to_bengali.txt --output in_bengali.csv --batch_size 100 --itc bn

 __Input Args__

 - *intput* : path to newline seperated input sentences in romanized version
-- *output* : path to output file
+- *output* : path to output file. which is a csv file with 2 colums romanWord,nativeWord
 - *batch_size* : number of sentences to consider at a time
 - *itc* : this is the code which specifies what language are we referring here.
 More codes can be found [here](https://cloud.google.com/translate/docs/languages)